-Under the provisions of the agreement.
-The body of interpretative decisions under our Agreement will grow with each dispute over the ensuing years.
-However, the language defines from the outset what your ownership rights are without your having to first engage a very expensive copyright lawyer.
+Indoubtedly, disputes over ownership will occur under the provisions of the agreement.
+The body of interpretative decisions under our new Agreement will grow with each dispute over the ensuing years.
+However, the new language defines from the outset what your ownership rights are without your having to first engage a very expensive copyright lawyer.
 If you are creating a copyrightable work, it is very important to clearly understand if your institution has assigned or commissioned you to do it.
 If it has, get it in writing and don't sign any document until you are certain that you fully understand the specific implications of the document.
 Contact the Council office if you have any concerns regarding this matter.